Learn how to sew an easy adorable burp cloth with this free pattern and step-by-step tutorial.

 Clip into the seam allowance getting close to, but not through the stitching line.
-Clipping into the curve of the burp cloth will allow the fabric to lay flat once its been turned right side out, reducing any pulling that might result from the curve.
+Clipping into the curve of the burp cloth will allow the fabric to lay flat once it's been turned right side out, reducing any pulling that might result from the curve.

-Turn the burp cloth right side out.
+Then, turn the burp cloth right side out.

-To finish the opening either hand sew it closed or use Thermoweb Fabric Fuse glue along the seam allowance to close the opening.
+To finish the opening, either hand sew it closed or use Thermoweb Fabric Fuse glue along the seam allowance to close the opening.

 With a hot iron, press the burp cloth using plenty of steam.